 Environmental Philosopher & Public Health Scientist

-Mobilizing 21th century frameworks of ecology and planetary health for research, teaching, and human transformation.
+Mobilizing 21th century frameworks of ecology and planetary health for research, teaching, consulting, and human transformation.

 As our societies realize the necessity to reprioritize ecology and biology as master sciences in the great transition upon us, I see science, public health, and philosophy working synergistically, just as medicine now accepts a biopsychosocial model of health.
 Writ large, this looks like: (1) understanding how life and ecosystems flourish, in order to (2) allow us to figure out how to calibrate our values to meet those non-negotiable fundamentals, so that we can (3) design our societies to meet the needs of all, enabling greater ingenuity, innovation, and empowerment.